 Unlike the glorious looking Leslie Special that Curtis drives, the movie itself doesn’t maintain it’s pace and ends up taking such bumpy detours that it very nearly crashes.
 Fortunately there’s enough in the first half of the film that makes it an enjoyable silly romp for at least half of its runtime.
 This comes thanks mainly to Lemmon’s over-the-top cartoonish performance, some of the slapstick and Miss Wood looking as ravishing as ever.

 It starts with madcap failures of Fate trying to disrupt Leslie’s stunts.
 It’s right out of an exaggerated cartoon with Lemmon crashing into barns, falling into mud, his car exploding.
-All of it looks vaguely familiar kind of gags to Edwards’ own Pink Panther movies, mainly the latter ones.
-And a bit like Wile Coyote’s mishaps.
+All of it looks like vaguely familiar kind of gags to Edwards’ own Pink Panther movies, mainly the latter ones.
+And a bit like Wile Coyote’s mishaps too.

 He started to remind me of Snidely Whiplash!
 Actually, I think this performance by Lemmon was the inspiration for that cartoon character.

 Up to this point the movie is doing pretty good.
 Racing mishaps, a refueling stop at a western town that ends in a huge brawl, an Alaskan snowstorm.
 It’s when the pair of racers arrive at the kingdom of Pottdorf with an idiot prince (also played by Lemmon) that things really start to slow down.

 The race gets put on hold as we get involved in some plot to overthrow the prince with Lemmon’s Professor Fate being forced to impersonate him.
 Wood and Wynn get thrown in a dungeon, Curtis gets into a sword fight, and it all ends with that big heavily advertised pie fight.